galasa-dev/helm/README.md

 In your [values.yaml](charts/ecosystem/values.yaml) file:

-  1. Set the `galasaVersion` value to a version of galasa you want to run (see [releases](https://galasa.dev/releases) for latest versions).
+  1. Set the `galasaVersion` value to a version of galasa you want to run (see [releases](https://galasa.dev/releases) for released versions).
 You should not use latest to ensure each pod in the Ecosystem is running at the same level.
   2. Set the `externalHostname` value to the DNS hostname or IP address of the Kubernetes node that will be used to access the Galasa NodePort services.
      * If you are deploying to minikube, the cluster's IP address can be retrieved by running `minikube ip`.